Ask a question

 This Diploma follows the National Framework and will allow you to use the qualification you receive, to support an application for a university degree program in business.

-This level 4 course, is the first in a series of business courses, with level 5 and level 6 currently under construction.
-Level 5 will enable you to go into university in year two and level 6 in year three.
+This level 4 course, is the first in a series of business courses, with level 5 currently under construction.
+Level 5 will enable you to go into university in year two.

 Take one or all of the levels through ADL and choose how far you progress towards your degree through our distance learning programs, plus how much money you save on university tuition fees and accommodation costs.